cemmanouilidis/kitkit/README.md

 # KitKit - An Objective-C 2.0 Kit for Linux
 ![KitKit Logo](https://dl.dropbox.com/u/1111373/kitkit.png)

-KitKit provides Objective-C 2.0 environment for Linux using llvm, cmake and GNUstep.
+KitKit provides a cross platform Objective-C 2.0 environment for Linux and OSX using llvm, cmake and GNUstep.

 ## llvm, cmake and GNUstep
 [llvm], [cmake] and [GNUstep] are included as [submodules] of KitKit.
 So